 Root Words vs. Base Words

-Root words, on the other hand, are derived from Greek or Latin and do not always stand alone.
+Root words, on the other hand, are derived from Greek or Latin and do not always stand alone (though sometimes they can).
 One example is aud-, which means to hear.
 Although aud– is not a word by itself, by adding affixes, you can make words like audible and audience.

 By knowing root words like aud-, even if your child doesn’t recognize the word audible, they’ll know the word has something to do with hearing and can better use context clues to decipher the meaning.